microsoft/AddingSpeechToBots/JFK-Example/README.md

 ## Enabling custom speech in the Web app

 As we noted earlier, we need to write our own code to integrate the Web Chat with our custom speech and voice services, since Web Chat currently does not support customized models and voices.
 Most of this is in `bot.htm`.
 The code is rather extensive, so we won’t show all of it here.
-Here’s a summary.
+Let's review the changes we need to make and then walk through the steps.

   - We hook into Web Chat’s underlying Direct Line protocol and subscribe to message events containing a speak attribute, and call our function `speak()` when one arrives.
 This function does a REST request to the Speech Service’s custom text-to-speech endpoint, receives the audio, and creates an HTML 5 audio player element to play it.
 To prevent two pieces of speech from overlapping, we use a queue (and a separate queue for the network requests).
 The audio may be cached and reused.